 enable them to embrace and utilise new technology in a socially responsible and safe way.
-Their Computing education will enable them to live safely online in the 21st century and we want them to learn the skills necessary to take place in a modern technological workplace.
-Mount Carmel want the use of technology to support learning across the entire curriculum and to ensure that our curriculum is accessible to every child.
-Not only do we want our learners to be digitally literate and able to use many different aspects of modern technology, such as word processing and photo editing, but through our programming lessons we want them to develop coding skills and in turn creativity, resilience and problem-solving skills.
+Their Computing education will enable them to live safely online in the 21st century alongside learning the skills necessary to take place in a modern technological workplace.
+We want our learners to be digitally literate and become adept in different aspects of modern technology.
+Through our programming lessons we want them to develop coding skills and in turn develop their creativity, resilience and problem-solving skills.
 Furthermore, we want our pupils to understand themselves as individuals within their community but also as members of a wider global community and as such behave as responsible digital citizens.
 SEND pupils will access the full Computing curriculum with modifications made in certain circumstances, while more able pupils are encouraged to extend their skills in programming and digital literacy in greater depth across various platforms.

 One of our fundamental aims in Computing is to address e-safety in accordance with helping our children become computer literate.
 This is vital as our ever-evolving society of social media and the use of sharing apps can pose risks to our children.
 It is therefore a priority to not only educate our children on how to stay safe online, but also keep our parents and school community updated in terms of what new and current apps are, age-restrictions on these and how to encourage safe usage/monitoring.
 This will be implemented through events throughout the year linking to e-safety, whereby all children in the school will have the opportunity to participate in age-appropriate activities linking to e-safety.
 In addition, regular updates and links will be uploaded to our website and newsletter to help our parents and staff become aware of the latest social media and gaming trends.

 As the computing curriculum at Mount Carmel is implemented, our children will be equipped with the skills and the knowledge of computer science, information technology and digital literacy that will enable them to access the modern technological world.
-Most significantly, our children will be able to do so safely, respectfully and responsibly: understanding the responsibilities and consequences of the internet.
+Most significantly, our children will be able to do so safely, respectfully and responsibly: understanding the structure, responsibilities and consequences of the internet.